 Carvana Co.
 Equity Update: Robbins LLP Urges Investors with Losses in Carvana Co.
 (CVNA) to Inquire about Becoming a Lead Plaintiff

-/EIN News/ -- SAN DIEGO, Sept.
+SAN DIEGO, Sept.
 09, 2022 (GLOBE NEWSWIRE) -- The Class: Shareholder rights law firm Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons or entities that purchased or otherwise acquired Carvana Co.
-(NYSE: CVNA) securities between May 6, 2020 and June 24, 2022, for violations of the Securities Exchange Act of 1934.
+CVNA securities between May 6, 2020 and June 24, 2022, for violations of the Securities Exchange Act of 1934.
 Carvana, along with its subsidiaries, is an e-commerce platform for buying and selling used cars in the United States.

 If you would like more information about Carvana Co.'s misconduct, click here.